| San Antonio Area Roads & Freeways

 where signals are synchronized.
 If the synchronization on one roadway

-conflicts with that on the other, then one will have to yield to the
+conflicts with that on the other, then one will have to prevail over the

 - If I'm at a red light and nobody is coming